rawandahmad698/PyChatGPT/README.md

 <details><summary>Change Log</summary>

 #### Update using `pip install chatgptpy --upgrade`
+### 1.0.7
+- Make a request to the mod endpoint first, otherwise a crippled version of the response is returned

 ### 1.0.6
 - New option to turn off logs.
 - Better Error handling.